 - Timing (proposals): An oral defense of the research proposal and its relevance to the field of Geography must be held no later than pre-finals week of the semester prior to the one in which a student plans to graduate (except creative components, proposals for which may be defended within the first three weeks of the graduation term).
-During the summer the proposal defense must be held no later than July 31st to count as a summer defense (and therefore to be eligible to graduate the following fall). - Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix). - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should determine whether their committee members prefer hard copies of defense documents or electronic copies (i.e. e-mail attachments, CD-ROM) and deliver accordingly. - Location: Students must schedule a room for the defense with the main office in the department.
+During the summer the proposal defense must be held no later than July 31st to count as a summer defense (and therefore to be eligible to graduate the following fall). - Announcement: All defenses must be publicly posted (on departmental bulletin boards) at least two weeks before the date of the defense (see example announcement in the Appendix).
+The details, including a short (<250 word) abstract, must also be emailed to the Graduate Coordinator for electronic dissemenation at this time. - Review: Advisor-approved final defense drafts (see comments earlier) must be delivered to all members of the student's committee at least two weeks in advance of the scheduled oral exam date. - Format: Students should determine whether their committee members prefer hard copies of defense documents or electronic copies (e.g., e-mail attachments, CD-ROM) and deliver accordingly. - Location: Students must schedule a room for the defense with the main office in the department.
 Students must be physically present for the defense; teleconferencing methods are not permitted by the student.
+However, in extenuating circumstances no more than one committee member may participate remotely (e.g., phone, Skype).